devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - Used for OLTP scenarios.
 - Amazon RDS does not support certain features in Oracle such as Multitenant Database, Real Application Clusters (RAC), RMAN, Unified Auditing, Database Vault, and many more.
+- Amazon RDS Proxy is a fully managed, highly available database proxy for Amazon Relational Database Service (RDS) that makes applications more scalable, more resilient to database failures, and more.
+Amazon RDS Proxy sits between your application and your relational database to efficiently manage connections to the database and improve the scalability of the application.
+Amazon RDS Proxy can be enabled for most applications with no code changes.
+- Database sharding is the process of storing a large database across multiple machines.
+A single machine, or database server, can store and process only a limited amount of data.
+Database sharding overcomes this limitation by splitting data into smaller chunks, called shards, and storing them across several database servers.
+All database servers usually have the same underlying technologies, and they work together to store and process large volumes of data.
+- You can set up replication between an Amazon RDS MySQL (or MariaDB DB instance) that is running in AWS and a MySQL (or MariaDB instance) to your on-premises data center.

 ## Aurora

 - Offers high availability by default.
 - Amazon Aurora Global Database is designed for globally distributed applications, allowing a single Amazon Aurora database to span multiple AWS regions.
 It replicates your data with no impact on database performance, enables fast local reads with low latency in each region, and provides disaster recovery from region-wide outages.
 This provides your application with an effective Recovery Point Objective (RPO) of 1 second and a Recovery Time Objective (RTO) of less than 1 minute, providing a strong foundation for a global business continuity plan.
+- You can set auto scaling for replica database but not for master.
+- It is recommended to use Aurora Serverless for lightly-used applications, with peaks of 30 minutes to several hours a few times each day or several times per year, such as human resources, budgeting, or operational reporting application.

+## Amazon Keyspaces

+- Amazon Keyspaces is designed to be compatible with Apache Cassandra databases.

+## Data Pipeline

+- AWS Data Pipeline is a web service that you can use to automate the movement and transformation of data.
+With AWS Data Pipeline, you can define data-driven workflows, so that tasks can be dependent on the successful completion of previous tasks.
+You define the parameters of your data transformations and AWS Data Pipeline enforces the logic that you've set up.

+## AppSync

+- AWS AppSync is a fully managed service that makes it easy to develop GraphQL APIs by handling the heavy lifting of securely connecting to data sources like Amazon DynamoDB, Lambda, and more.
+Adding caches to improve performance, subscriptions to support real-time updates, and client-side data stores that keep offline clients in sync are just as easy.
+Once deployed, AWS AppSync automatically scales your GraphQL API execution engine up and down to meet API request volumes.
+- With managed GraphQL subscriptions, AWS AppSync can push real-time data updates over Websockets to millions of clients.
+For mobile and web applications, AppSync also provides local data access when devices go offline, and data synchronization with customizable conflict resolution, when they are back online.
+- AppSync supports real-time chat applications.
+You can build conversational mobile or web applications that support multiple private chat rooms, offer access to conversation history, and queue outbound messages, even when a device is offline.
+- AppSync can also be used for real-time collaboration.
+You can broadcast data from the backend to all connected clients (one-to-many) or between clients (many-to-many), such as in a second screen scenario where you broadcast the same data to all clients, who can then reply.

 ## Route 53